 As he focused on the monster in front of him, there was a vicious, uglier image than the one that his uncle told him about.
-As Colin looked at it, he saw the monstrous creature go hazy as the voice became identifiable to him.
-Coach Rouse.
-In his mind, he could see his coach’s face still, just waiting for a response.
+As Colin looked at it, he saw the monstrous creature go hazy as the voice surrounding the vision of the death he might face became identifiable to him.
+It was Coach Rouse.
+In his mind, he could see his coach’s face replacing that nightmare vision, just waiting for a response.

 “GET TOUGH!” the boy screamed out loud as the monster looked at him, startled at first at the words that it heard.